justinzane/wesnoth-ng/GOALS.md

 ### The JSON Fix

-My perferred way to handle in-game serialization is to have the game state serialized to JSON and persisted either as files, in an in-memory store or in a NoSQL store like MongoDB.
-One of the things that I see as a major advantage of using json and MongoDB as a serialization and persistence methodology is that it makes it possible for quick and easy network updates of campaigns, sharing of private -- not wesnoth.org -- campaigns and scenarios, persisting from storage constrained devices to network stores, etc.
+My preferred way to handle in-game serialization is to have the game state serialized to JSON and persisted either as files, in an in-memory store or in a NoSQL store like MongoDB.
+One of the things that I see as a major advantage of using JSON and MongoDB as a serialization and persistence methodology is that it makes it possible for quick and easy network updates of campaigns, sharing of private -- not wesnoth.org -- campaigns and scenarios, persisting from storage constrained devices to network stores, etc.